 Tuition Stability Plan

-The University of California Board of Regents approved a multiyear Tuition Stability Plan on July 22, 2021.
-The plan helps students and families budget for a UC education by keeping UC tuition stable and predictable and providing new resources for financial aid.
+The University of California's Tuition Stability Plan helps students and families budget for a UC education by keeping UC tuition stable and predictable and providing new resources for financial aid.

 The plan provides unprecedented predictability for families in helping to manage their educational costs while allowing the University to provide greater financial aid for the majority of UC’s lowest income students, preserve the excellence of its academic and research programs, and expand enrollment of California students.